 Select a nonstandard shape of a banner and check out the result.
 Banner in the shape of a triangle, diamond or oval may be more fruitful than standard boring rectangular banners.
 Make banner a part of a page, so it would naturally match other elements not looking like a separate alien structure.
 Use unordinary colors, 3D-graphics, and motion effects.
-You’ll be surprised to see how banners performance increases.
+You’ll be surprised to see how the banner’s performance increases.

 Be on the same page with a user

 It’s great if you know what the target audience wants.
-Ideally, if you want the same thing and completely mind around client’s issue.
+Ideally, if you want the same thing and completely mind around the client’s issue.
 In this case, you’ll always get a better result both out of banners and a website in general.

 Always improve yourself

 If you have identified “blind zones” of website pages and managed to eliminate them, keep working on increasing the performance of the website.
-Always test new options of interaction with users.
+Always test new options for interaction with users.
 The thing that works well today may become inefficient tomorrow.